The lining in your gut is responsible for controlling what gets absorbed into your bloodstream and keeping it free of toxins.

-However, long-term use has been shown to cause inflammation in the intestinal tract, as well as increase permeability, according to a 1998 study in the scholarly journal Gut.
+However, long term use has been shown to cause inflammation in the intestinal tract, as well as increase permeability, according to a 1998 study in the scholarly journal Gut.

-It’s best to avoid taking these unless necessary.
+Therefore, it’s best to avoid taking these unless necessary.

 If you believe you may be dealing with leaky gut syndrome, there’s a lot we can do to help.